Used coffin traded in at pawnshop as economy worsens

-AURORA, Colo.
-(KDVR) – A long, scratched-up coffin will likely catch the eyes of customers who walk into Pasternack’s Pawnshop in Aurora, Colorado.
+A long, scratched-up coffin will likely catch the eyes of customers who walk into Pasternack’s Pawnshop in Aurora, Colorado.
 The owner of the shop, Scott Pasternack, said it was traded in for a cash loan within the last year.
+KTLA’s sister sister KDVR reports.

 The eerie-looking box is just one of many personal belongings people are pawning at a record pace.
 Pasternack said the onslaught started when the economy began to take hits.